CHAMPION316/alien-masters/README.md

 ## 7 Credits

-### 7.1 Content

 - I would like to thank Tim from [_Tech with Tim_](https://www.youtube.com/c/TechWithTim) from YouTube because with the short time that I had after returning from an isolated ship with no internet that required me to postpone my course.
 I needed guidance and understanding for a language I was not able to practice since September of 2021.
 It wasn't until now about 1.5 weeks ago that I was finally home and able to begin this project.
 I will credit Tim with the code I have written which is also open for personal use and learning with a few adjustments as to how I prefer the game to be played and with the creation of my own PNG images.

+- I would like to thank my amazing wife Emelie for always being there through the good and the bad when it comes to learning programming.

+- Previous mentor George who at the inception of this project was my current mentor.

 ### 8 Acknowledgments

 - The [Code Institute](https://codeinstitute.net/) team.
 - [Stackoverflow](https://stackoverflow.com/) for having answers when I need them.
 - [Google](https://google.com/) for being the best search engine in this day and age.
-- My wife Emelie for being encouraging while I stressed getting this done.
+- Student Care
 - Tim from 'Tech with Tim' as I mentioned above.